givasile/effector/docs/docs/quickstart/global_and_regional_effects.md

 🚀 The model performs well, with an average prediction error of about 43 bikes.
 Now, you want to understand how it makes predictions.

-📊 Feature effect plots provide a visual way to see how each feature influences the model's output
+📊 Feature effect plots provide a visual way to see how each feature influences the model's output.

 === "`month`"
     ![Feature effect plot](../static/real-examples/01_bike_sharing_dataset_files/01_bike_sharing_dataset_18_1.png)